 The stable fly, Stomoxys calcitrans, is about the size of a house fly but is dark gray.
 Its abdomen has seven rounded dark spots on the upper surface.
 The adult’s piercing mouthparts protrude spearlike from under the head.
 Stable flies breed in wet straw and manure, spilled feeds, silage, grass clippings, and in various other types of decaying vegetation.
 Each female fly lives about 20 to 30 days and lays 200 to 400 eggs during her lifetime.
 Under optimum conditions, an egg develops to an adult in about 3 weeks.

-Sheep, goats, and swine are most irritated by these pests during the warm summer months.
-Both male and female stable flies feed on blood several times each day, taking one to two drops at each meal.
-Stomping of feet is a good indication that stable flies are present, since they normally attack animal legs and bellies.
-Production perfomance declines in infested herds because of the flies' painful biting activity and animal fatigue from trying to dislodge flies.
+Horses are most irritated by these pests during the warm summer months.
+Both male and female stable flies feed on blood several times each day, taking one or two drops at each meal.
+Stomping of feet is a good indication that stable flies are present, since they normally attack legs and bellies.

 A variety of cultural control practices can be used effectively to manage house flies and stable flies.